optimagic-dev/optimagic/docs/source/how_to/how_to_constraints.md

 ## Types of constraints

-Below, we show a very simple example of each type of constraint implemented in estimagic.
+Below, we show a very simple example of each type of constraint implemented in optimagic.
 For each constraint, we will select a subset of the parameters on which the constraint is imposed via the "loc" key.
 Generalizations for selecting subsets of `params` that are not a flat numpy array are explained in the next section.